Browse Articles

 - Publishing Multi-Language Storyline Projects (requires paid Localization plan)

-Note: Translating Storyline 360 projects requires Storyline 360 build 3.115.36687.0 or later.
-Translated courses won’t open in older versions of Storyline.
+Note: Translating Storyline 360 projects without a paid plan requires Storyline 360 build 3.118.37003.0 or later.
+Translated courses won’t open in versions older than Storyline 360 build 3.115.36688.0.